lgrcia/prose/docs/source/guide/api/telescope.rst

     pixel_scale: 0.33 # arcsec
     latlong: : [24.6275, 70.4044] # deg

-These dictionaries are used by the ``Telescope`` object used by |prose| which can be instantiated from:
+:py:class:`~prose.Telescope` can then be instantiated from:

 - a **python** ``dict``: